Conditions and diseases

 Chronic nasal obstruction can be due to various causes:

 - anatomical anomalies: misalignment of the nasal septum, large nasal conchae, a narrow nose

 - swelling of the mucous membranes: allergy, hypersensitivity of the mucous membrane to non-allergic stimuli, medication, sinusitis...

 - oversized adenoids

-- Medicinal rhinitis: this is caused by prolonged usage of fast-acting decongestant nasal drops.
-After administering the drops, the nasal breathing will initially be free, but then there will be a rebound effect and the nose will clog more due to the use of nose drops.
-A vicious circle soon arises and dependency can occur.
+- medicinal rhinitis: this is caused by prolonged usage of fast-acting decongestant nasal drops.
+After administering the drops, the nasal breathing will initially be free, but then there will be a rebound effect.
+You will get the opposite effect where your nose becomes congested due to the use of nose drops.
+This kicks off a vicious cycle where people become dependent on nose drops.
 That is why fast-acting nose drops should not be used for longer than one week.

 The physician will examine your nose using a headlamp and an endoscope.
-Sometimes additional testing is necessary, such as a nasal breathing test, allergy tests, a scanner...
+Sometimes additional testing is necessary, such as a nasal breathing test, allergy tests and a scanner.

+The treatment of a nasal obstruction varies greatly and depends on the severity and cause.
 Your physician will discuss the most appropriate treatment with you.
-The treatment of a nasal obstruction varies greatly and depends on the severity and cause.
-The treatment may consist of:

 - nasal rinses